 - An opening height of at least 24 inches.

 - A net clear opening of at least 821 square inches—or 5.7 square feet.

 - A sill no more than 44 inches off the floor.

-Choosing a Basement Window
+Choosing Basement Egress Windows

-Basement escape windows are essential for downstairs living spaces.
-They can also be lifesaving equipment in an emergency.
-Talk with the professionals at Pella of Davenport when you're preparing to remodel your basement.
-They can assist you in finding the right windows that fit your project, budget and local egress requirements.
+Basement escape windows are a must-have for downstairs living spaces.
+They can be a lifesaving tool in an emergency.
+Meet with our professionals at Pella of Davenport.
+We can help when you're updating your basement.